 - Acute sinusitis: It has the shortest duration and may last for up to 4 weeks (3).

 - Sub-acute sinusitis: Symptoms last longer than the standard acute period, for up to 3 months.
 It commonly occurs with bacterial infections or seasonal allergies.

 - Chronic sinusitis: Symptoms persist, or frequently return, after 12 weeks.
 It may need more invasive treatment.

 Usually, your sinuses drain every 10 minutes to maintain a clear passage.
 When you get a cold or suffer from allergies, the nasal passages typically swell up.
 It blocks the flow of the sinuses.
 However, when you are sick, the nasal passages are unable to clean themselves naturally.
-It leads to a build-up of mucus that contains bacteria.
+It leads to a build-up of thick mucus (that contains bacteria), causing bacterial overgrowth.